johnnieeliasson/Uppgift-3/1-html-first-page/README.md

 Feel free to experiment with more awesome html element and attribute.

-## Additional general instructions

-The entire task must be submitted in Omniway, by compressing the root folder (only zip or rar is accepted).

 > Do *not* use CSS or JavaScript for this task.

 ## Startpage